 The doctor will give general anesthesia.
 You will be asleep.

 Description of the Procedure

-If the surgery is done to place a feeding tube, an incision will be made in your abdominal wall.
-The doctor will grasp a section of your small intestine.
-A small opening will be made.
-The tube will be placed through this opening and secured in place with sutures.
-The tube will then be brought through your abdominal wall.
-It will be secured with sutures.
+If the surgery is done to place a feeding tube, the doctor will make an opening in the small intestine.
+The tube will be placed through this opening.
+It will be held in place with stitches.
+The tube will then be brought through the outer abdomen.
+It will also be held in place with stitches.